THE BIG BAG THEORY

 INTRO

-My mission is to make your keyboard a lot more comfortable and powerful, even if you don't have an expensive programmable board.
-To this end, I use the Colemak layout with several ergonomic mods and additions that I and others have created over the years, on different OS platforms.
-These "tricks" are what this Big Bag is about.
+My mission is to make your keyboard a lot more comfortable and powerful, even if you don't have an expensive programmable board – or if you do!
+To this end, I use several ergonomic mods and tools that I and others in the Colemak community have created over the years, on different OS platforms.
+My many "typing tricks" are what the Big Bag is about.

-If something is too obscure or hard, look up the community on the Colemak Forum and Discord.
+If something is too obscure or hard, look up the community on the Colemak Forum and the Colemak Discord, for guidance.
 We're a right helpful lot!
 The BigBag is my go-to reply to many questions on the Discord and elsewhere, to the extent that a meme was created in my honor.
 Be warned...!

 Colemak is a great keyboard layout that I and many others use daily with great enthusiasm.
 It may – and in all likelihood, it will! – make you a faster typist, although you can get very fast with other layouts too.
 More importantly, it makes typing a lot more comfortable and optimal, and your fingers will thank you for the rest of your life for choosing it!